alemart/encantar-js/docs/getting-started/activate-your-webcam.md

 {
     if(!Martins.isSupported()) {
         throw new Error(
-            'Use a browser/device compatible with WebGL2 and WebAssembly. ' +
-            'Your user agent is ' + navigator.userAgent
+            'This device is not compatible with AR.\n\n' + 'User agent: ' + navigator.userAgent
         );
     }